 One of the more frequent and perhaps the slowest way to die in a canyon is hypothermia.
 Canyons can deceive us.
 You go in when it’s 105 degrees outside in the middle of August and pretty soon you find yourself sloshing around in a deep and shady pothole filled 45-degree water that you may not easily be able to get out of.
 Unless you pack wetsuits or drysuits, and also dry changes of warm clothes, you may actually freeze to death on a hot summer day.
 Hypothermia happens regularly and entire groups have disappeared only to be found victims of hypothermia.
 I don’t want to find myself in that fix.

-Often inexperienced canyoneers drop into potholes that can be difficult to escape from.
+Occasionally inexperienced canyoneers drop into potholes that can be difficult to escape from.
 If you don’t possess skills and equipment for pothole escapes such as pack tosses, potshots, hooks

 It’s critical that before you descend canyons with the potential for keeper potholes, you prepare yourself with the proper skills and gear.